 If you have experienced pain in one, or both, of your heels, you may wonder the cause and what you can do to alleviate the discomfort.
 The first step is to determine the culprit, which will then allow you to seek the proper type of treatment.
-Some of the most common causes of heel pain, and the treatment options available, are highlighted here.
+Some of the most common causes of heel pain in Joliet, and the treatment options available, are highlighted here.

 According to podiatrists, Plantar Fasciitis is considered the most common cause of heel pain.
 Some of the symptoms of this condition include heat or burning sensations and pain.
 It is associated closely with heel pain that occurs when you take your first steps in the morning, or after you have been sitting for an extended period of time.

 Most people who experience Plantar Fasciitis can have the issue resolved without having to turn to surgery or drugs.
 Using a combination of heel stretching exercises, ice and rest each day, along with special shoe inserts, can prove effective in a large number of cases.

 Another common cause of calf and heel pain is referred to as Achilles Tendinitis.
 The symptoms associated with this condition are typically described as an aching type of pain in the back of your lower leg and just over the heel.
 This pain is usually worse after exercising and first getting up in the morning.